MinThuraZaw/Basic-Movie-Recommender-in-Python/README.md

 # Movie-Recommender-with-Python
-A simple movie recommender with python
+A simple movie recommender with python (Content based)